1975 Australian constitutional crisis: Controversy and vacancies

 Whitlam's original deputy prime minister, Lance Barnard, had been challenged and defeated for his post by Cairns in June 1974 shortly after the May 1974 election.
 Whitlam then offered Barnard a diplomatic post; in early 1975 Barnard agreed to this.
 If the appointment went through, Barnard's resignation from the House of Representatives would trigger a by-election in his Tasmanian electorate of Bass.
-ALP officials felt that, given the party's weakened state, Barnard should remain in Parliament and be given no preferment if he resigned; party president and future Prime Minister Bob Hawke described the decision to appoint Barnard as "an act of lunacy".
-Barnard had been losing support over the last several elections, and the Liberals needed only a swing of 4% to take Bass off Labor.
+ALP officials felt that, given the party's weakened state, Barnard should remain in Parliament and be given no preferment if he resigned; party president and future prime minister Bob Hawke described the decision to appoint Barnard as "an act of lunacy".
+Barnard had been losing support over the last several elections, and the Liberals needed only a swing of four percent to take Bass off Labor.
 The Liberals had a candidate, Kevin Newman, who had been nursing the electorate; Labor had no candidate selected and a bitter preselection in the offing.
 Barnard resigned and was appointed the ambassador to Sweden.
 The election on 28 June proved a disaster for Labor, with Newman winning the seat on a swing of over 17%.